Martchus/syncthingtray/README.md

 This does *not* mean Syncthing Tray is actively tested on all those platforms or desktop environments.

-For Plasma, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
-Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma as no testing on earlier versions is done.
-Use the Qt Widgets based version on older Plasma versions.
+For Plasma 5, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
+Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma 5 as no testing on earlier versions is done.
+Use the Qt Widgets based version on other Plasma versions.
 A restart of Plasma might be required for the Plasmoid to become selectable after installation.
 Checkout the "Troubleshooting KDE integration" section below for further help if it still won't show up.